johanf85/home-assistant-heating-configuration/description.md

 Store: [Aliexpress](https://nl.aliexpress.com/item/1005002674336082.html)

+Note: DHT11/22 sensors don't work with pi0 and Home Assistant (drive not provided), if desired use an Arduino with DHT sensor and connect to Home Assistant.

 *   PIR motion sensor module

 ![](https://user-images.githubusercontent.com/43075793/117958088-f8d28580-b31a-11eb-999f-f8b17d1bf0c5.png)

 Store: [Aliexpress](https://s.click.aliexpress.com/e/_9HU2TH)

+There are two set screws on this module, one is for measure distance and one for sensitivity (how long the signal is high)

-*   Relay module with wire to boiler for controlling on-off heating
+*   Relay module with wire connected to boiler for controlling on-off heating

 ![](https://user-images.githubusercontent.com/43075793/117958501-5c5cb300-b31b-11eb-8065-645693a0284e.png)